gmh5225/language-Capstone/readme.md

 * `import` Keyword to use classes and functions from another package.
 * `null` Literal for a null reference.
 * `private` Modifier to mark a field accessible only in the class scope.
+* `protected` Modifier to mark a field accessible only in the class and child class scope.
 * `public` Modifier to mark a field accessible outside the class scope.
 * `return` Statement to return from a function.
 * `true` Literal for boolean true.